BlinkDL/RWKV-LM/README.md

 Do not avg pool because different vectors (xx aa bb pp xx) in the state have very different meanings and ranges.
 You can probably remove pp.

-I suggest firstly collect the mean+stdev statistics of each channel of each vector, and normalize all of them (note: the normalization should be data-indepedent and collected from various texts).
-Then train a linear classifer.
+I suggest firstly collect the mean+stdev statistics of each channel of each vector, and normalize all of them (note: the normalization should be data-independent and collected from various texts).
+Then train a linear classifier.

 ## Towards RWKV-5 (just to record some new ideas)